straydogstudio/ember_serialize/README.md

 ```

 Things to keep in mind:
 * Any javascript outside the markers will be left as is.
-So, in the above example, `comments` will not only be left as is, it will be ignored inside as well.
+So, in the above example, `comments` will not only be left as is, it will not be added inside either.
 * Any line inside the markers will not be changed.
 So you can hand edit any line and it will not be overwritten.
 In the above example, `author` has had `inverse` added to it, and it will not be changed.

 ###New Files